-Managing MIC Backend objects on the Device Side.
+Managing MIC Device Backend objects on the Device Side.

-The major MIC Backend object that is passed from host to device is ICLDevBackend Program.
-After ICLDevBackend Program objects are restored from blobs by MIC Backend Executer they are maintained in the cache by MIC Device Agent Device part.
+The major MIC Device Backend object that is passed from host to device is ICLDevBackend Program.
+After ICLDevBackend Program objects are restored from blobs by MIC Device Backend Executer they are maintained in the cache by MIC Device Agent Device part.
 ICLDevBackend Kernel objects are reference counted as they are requested by active NDRange commands on both Device and Host sides.